Lightning-AI/pytorch-lightning/docs/Trainer/Distributed training.md

 cluster.add_slurm_cmd(cmd='ntasks-per-node', value=8, comment='1 task per gpu')
 ```

 Finally, make sure to add a distributed sampler to your dataset.
+The distributed sampler copies a
+portion of your dataset onto each GPU.
+(World_size = gpus_per_node * nb_nodes).

 ```python
 # ie: this: